ColeCookery/Vinalysis/replit.md

-# MusicRate
+# Vinalysis

 ## Overview

-MusicRate is a full-stack music rating application that allows users to discover, rate, and track albums from the Spotify catalog.
+Vinalysis is a full-stack music rating application that allows users to discover, rate, and track albums from the Spotify catalog.
+The name combines "vinyl" and "analysis" to capture the essence of music collection and evaluation.
 The application provides a personalized music rating experience with comprehensive search functionality and user statistics tracking.

 ## User Preferences